 Plank helps you relieve stress and enhances your mood

 Since plank is an exercise that involves many muscles, your body will produce more endorphins, elevating your mood and reducing the symptoms of burnout and depression.
+This exercise works so that you won’t be able to think about anything except keeping your back straight and enduring a few more seconds.
 So if you feel like you need to blow off some steam without going to the gym quickly, then try to perform a plank.
 It will help you freshen up, get more confidence in your strengths, and become present at the moment.

 The most effective plank poses you should try

 Another fantastic benefit of the plank is that it features diverse poses and moves, so you'll never get bored when practicing it.
 Plus, by trying different poses, you involve more muscles in the process, making your body even more robust.
 So let’s learn more about the most efficient plank poses!

 1. Plank on elbows